 For sure, we Christians need to work hard to package our message in grace and love, or as Paul said, “seasoned with salt.”
 And, let’s get rid of the angry Christian stereotype.
 We should share the message of the Gospel boldly and in a vibrant and attractive manner.
 But let’s never apologize for the Truth that has changed our lives and still has the power to transform people and nations.

-Annie and I are serving the Lord in Brazil.
-We are training leaders and helping plant churches throughout the country.
-We need your help.
-Would you join our team?
+Annie and I are serving the Lord in the United States and in South America.
+Would you consider joining our team?
 Just click here to get involved.
-Obrigado!
+Thanks so much!